andreeeeaaaaas/my-digital-space/_notes/On being a junior.md

 tags:
   - writing
   - design
-description: Reflections after a panel discussion
+description: And insulating your creative self
 ---
+Junior designers and creatives have it tough right now.

-Last week, I was honoured to be invited by [SUEDE](https://www.suede.org.au/) to participate in a panel with fellow designers and researchers doing great things at Google, Dovetail, Commbank, and KPMG.
+That much was already clear to me, but even more so after being invited by [SUEDE](https://www.suede.org.au/) onto a panel with fellow designers and researchers doing great things at Google, Dovetail, Commbank, and KPMG.

-The aim of the panel was to share the experiences and learnings we've had, with anxious yet excited undergraduate and masters design students gearing up to enter the industry.
+The aim of the panel was to share our experiences and learnings with anxious, yet excited undergraduate and masters design students that are gearing up to enter the industry.

 Some advice I shared:
 - If you've redesigned your website 5 times this year, it may be time to think PDF.